yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Ever spend a long time copying over your dumps or installing content to NAND, only to have them fail to work?
 Look no further: t895 {{< gh-hovercard "12736" "brings the PC version's integrity check features to Android." >}}
 You can now easily verify the file integrity of your game dumps and your NAND contents.
-To verify a game dump, simply go to your game's properties and under "Info", select "Verify Integrity".
+To verify a game dump, simply go to your game's properties and under `Info`, select `Verify Integrity`.
-There is also a separate, self-explanatory button within Settings labelled "Verify Installed Content."
+There is also a separate, self-explanatory button within `Settings` labelled `Verify Installed Content`.

 {{< single-title-imgs
     "Great for peace of mind after experiencing a game crash"